jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

   });
 {% endhighlight %}

-We can also unit test on one particular Action instead of smoke tests like shown above.
+We can also write unit tests for one particular Action instead of the smoke test shown above.
-Unit testing is especially helpful if the business logic in our Stores are complex.
+Unit testing is especially helpful if the business logic in our Stores are more complex.

 One useful property of Stores is that given a **starting state** and a **sequence of Actions**, we should always end up with the **same resulting state**